EddieTheEd/Blaze/content/plan.md

 description: The plan for Blaze's development
 ---

+## Buggies

+These are the current bugs that Blaze has:

+- Backlinks do not work when the filename of the thing being linked has spaces in it
+- Title frontmatter formatted like `title: "{{title}}"` will still have the quotation marks

+## The development plan

-The plan will be divided into 4 parts:
+The plan will be divided into these parts:

-## Spring Cleaning
+### Spring Cleaning

 *Polishing and reorganising the code so future work is easier*